dronomyio/polygon_b2_downloader_v2/README.md

         *   You can configure the number of instances (replicas/pods) for this worker service on the morph.so platform to scale processing.

 4.  **Environment Variables on morph.so:**
-    *   Securely provide your API keys and other configurations (from your `.env` file) as environment variables to your services/jobs on morph.so.
+    *   Securely provide your API keys and other configurations (from your `.env` file, especially the `POLYGON_S3_ACCESS_KEY_ID` and `POLYGON_S3_SECRET_ACCESS_KEY`) as environment variables to your services/jobs on morph.so.
 Most platforms have a way to manage secrets or environment variables for deployed applications.

 ### Deploying on Kubernetes (General Guidance)

-Kubernetes offers a more complex but powerful environment.
+Kubernetes offers a more complex but powerful environment for the US Options Day Aggregates downloader.

 1.  **Container Registry:** As with morph.so, push your Docker image to a registry accessible by your Kubernetes cluster.